 Mia Nakaji Monnier is a writer in Los Angeles.
 The daughter of a Japanese mother and a white American father, Mia grew up moving frequently across the country and has lived in places including Texas, Illinois, Washington, Vermont, and Kyoto, Japan.

 Her work has been featured in The Boston Globe, BuzzFeed News, KCET, Los Angeles Review of Books, Shondaland, The Washington Post, and the book This Long Thread: Women of Color on Craft, Community, and Connection by Jen Hewett (Roost Books, 2022), among other publications.

-In 2017, Mia co-founded The Blend, a vertical at HelloGiggles dedicated to mixed-race and multicultural identity.
-Before that, she was the online editor at Japanese American community newspaper The Rafu Shimpo and a fiction reader at Guernica Magazine.
+Mia is currently a nonfiction editor at Guernica Magazine and design SEO editor at Hunker.com.
+Previously, she co-founded and edited The Blend, a vertical at HelloGiggles dedicated to mixed-race and multicultural identity.
+Before that, she was online editor at Japanese American community newspaper The Rafu Shimpo.

 She also tests knitting patterns for designers and yarn companies and teaches classes at a local yarn shop.